 A green card application denial is a devastating immigration setback that no visa applicant wants to experience.
 A denial can be even worse if you are pursuing an EB-2 or other work-related immigrant visa due to the extreme amount of time, effort, and money invested into the EB-2 process.
+Learn how to handle a case in which your I-140 is denied and the next steps!

 However, knowing the common errors that lead to green card application denial will help you guard against them in your petition.
 Also, if your EB-2 visa application has been denied, this article provides you with some options you can explore to reverse the decision.